lareponse/badhat/add/doc/ui.md

 /**
- * slot() - Minimalist content accumulation with native PHP elegance *
+ * tray() - Minimalist content accumulation with native PHP elegance *
  * Three modes, zero ceremony, maximum clarity.
  * This is what PHP was designed for before frameworks ruined it.